 Around 10 years ago a group of YHA camping barns in the Lake District joined together to form a local marketing group, Lakeland Camping Barns.
 Moving away from the services provided by the YHA, Lakeland Barns produced their own marketing and online booking system.
 It has been a story of great success.

 Lakeland Barns have worked with the Independent Hostels network for many years, sometimes sharing stands at shows and festivals.
 Their member barns are all shown on the map above.

 YHA Camping Barns open and welcoming guests

 You may have heard that the YHA closed all their camping barns and some simple hostels in spring 2017.
 However the good news is that many of these privately owned camping barns and hostels remain open and welcoming guests as independent establishments.

 Included in the list of simple accommodation let-go by the YHA in 2017 is the Elenydd Hostels, Tyn Cornel and Dolgoch, both of which are remaining open.
 These were originally owned by the YHA and rescued form closure by a Trust set up to preserve these much loved simple hostels.
 Puttenham Camping Barn is a also remaining open.
 It was similarly set up by a local Trust wishing to provide economical access to the glorious Surrey countryside.
 The farm barns: Northcombe Camping Barns, Edale Camping Barn, Alstonefield Camping Barn all continuing to remain open and welcoming guests.
-Only Taddingon Camping Barn is considering its future, beyond 2017, in the light of their abandonment by the YHA .
+Only Taddingon Camping Barn has decided to close after losing support from the YHA .

 If you enjoy using simple rural accommodation and would like to see these camping barns flourish outside of the YHA, please spread the news that they remain open.
 Look out for our posts on social media and share them with your friends.
 If you post on outdoor sites or have a website of your own, please add the a link to this page to help others find these camping barns.